AndrewWPhillips/eggql/README.md

 }
 ```

 Note that the query name `random` is derived from the struct's field name `Random`.
 Only exported fields (those with an upper-case first letter) are used and the generated GraphQL name is derived from it using a lower-case first letter.
-You can also provide your own name using the graphql tag such as `graphql:"myRand,args(low=1,high=6)"`.
+You can also provide your own name using the eggql tag such as `egg:"myRand,args(low=1,high=6)"`.

-Also note the two resolver arguments (`low` and `high`) given in the graphql tag.
-You must supply the `args` option of the tag if the resolver function takes arguments.
+Also note the two resolver arguments (`low` and `high`) given in brackets the `args` option.
+You *must* supply the `args` option if the resolver function takes arguments.
 In this case there are two arguments, so you must specify two names in the `args`.
-(You can also have an optional `context.Context` parameter that has no corresponding name in `args`.)
+(You can also have an optional 1st `Context` parameter that has no corresponding name in `args` - see the tutorial.)

-I usually test GraphQL using Postman (see below) but you can just use curl to post a GraphQL query like this:
+I usually test GraphQL using Postman (see below) but you can just use **curl** to post a GraphQL query like this:

 ```sh
 $ curl -XPOST -d '{"query": "{ random }"}' localhost:8080/graphql